Firefighters battle house fire in west Tulsa - NewsBreak

 Sapulpa Fire Department Battalion Chief Darren Inbody said the house has caught fire in the past is reportedly vacant.

-The house is considered a total loss. cause of the fire is under investigation.
+The house is considered a total loss.
+The cause of the fire is under investigation.

 ©2022 Imagicomm Tulsa, Inc.